CobaltDevel/aegismc/docs/rules.md

 “Griefing” - deliberately destroying others’ buildings or stealing items without consent and with the intent to harm other players is also prohibited.

+## Punishments

+The server uses a 6-strike system with gradually increasing punishments.
+After a temporary ban you will be on probation for a fixed amount of time - your chat permissions will be limited and your activity will be monitored by the moderators

+1. Warning
+2. 24hr Server Mute
+3. 3d Temporary Ban + 5d Probation
+4. 14d Temporary Ban + 3w Probation
+5. 30d Temporary Ban + 6w Probation
+6. Permanent Ban (Appealable)

+Do you feel you were wrongly punished?
+Fill out [this form](https://forms.gle/9UeMJbM3b8YDUU4C7) and we will get back to you as soon as we can.
+You MUST answer all questions honestly